Get the FREE one-click dictionary software for Windows

 Derived forms: reckonings

-Type of: account, anticipate, approximate, believe, bill, conceive, consider, estimate, evaluate, expect, gauge, guess, investigating, investigation, invoice, judge, pass judgment, problem solving, reason, think, trust
+Type of: account, anticipate, approximate, believe, bill, conceive, consider, estimate, evaluate, expect, gauge, investigating, investigation, invoice, judge, pass judgment, problem solving, reason, think, trust

 Encyclopedia: Reckoning